Soap opera: Causes

-As women increasingly worked outside of the home, daytime television viewing declined.
 New generations of potential viewers were not raised watching soap operas with their mothers, leaving the shows' long and complex storylines foreign to younger audiences.
 As viewers age, ratings continue to drop among young adult women, the demographic group for which soap opera advertisers pay the most.
 Those who might watch in workplace breakrooms are not counted, as Nielsen does not track television viewing outside the home.
 The rise of cable and the Internet has also provided new sources of entertainment during the day.
 The genre's decline has additionally been attributed to reality television displacing soap operas as TV's dominant form of melodrama.
 An early term for the reality TV genre was docu-soap.
 A precursor to reality TV, the televised 1994–95 O. J. Simpson murder case, both preempted and competed with an entire season of soaps, transforming viewing habits and leaving soap operas with 10 percent fewer viewers after the trial ended.

 Daytime programming alternatives such as talk shows, game shows, and court shows cost up to 50% less to produce than scripted dramas, making those formats more profitable and attractive to networks, even if they receive the same or slightly lower ratings than soap operas.
 A network may even prefer to return a time slot to its local stations to keeping a soap opera with disappointing ratings on the air, as was the case with Sunset Beach and Port Charles.
 Compounding the financial pressure on scripted programming in the 2007–2010 period was a decline in advertising during the Great Recession, which led shows to reduce their budgets and cast sizes.
 In addition to these external factors, a litany of production decisions has been cited by soap opera fans as contributing to the genre's decline, such as clichéd plots, a lack of diversity that narrowed audience appeal, and the elimination of core families.